TFI International (NYSE:TFII) Price Target Cut to $143.00

-TFI International (NYSE:TFII – Get Free Report) had its price objective decreased by analysts at Bank of America from $152.00 to $143.00 in a report released on Tuesday, Benzinga reports.
-The firm currently has a “neutral” rating on the stock.
-Bank of America‘s target price points to a potential upside of 4.99% from the company’s previous close.
+TFI International (NYSE:TFII – Free Report) had its target price lowered by Bank of America from $152.00 to $143.00 in a report released on Tuesday morning, Benzinga reports.
+Bank of America currently has a neutral rating on the stock.

-TFII has been the topic of a number of other reports.
-Desjardins cut TFI International from a “buy” rating to a “hold” rating in a research report on Wednesday, July 17th.
-JPMorgan Chase & Co. cut their price objective on shares of TFI International from $184.00 to $181.00 and set an “overweight” rating on the stock in a research report on Tuesday, October 8th.
-TD Cowen upped their target price on shares of TFI International from $176.00 to $184.00 and gave the stock a “buy” rating in a research report on Monday, July 29th.
-The Goldman Sachs Group cut their price target on TFI International from $189.00 to $184.00 and set a “buy” rating on the stock in a report on Wednesday, October 9th.
-Finally, CIBC decreased their price objective on TFI International from $179.00 to $174.00 and set an “outperform” rating for the company in a report on Tuesday, October 1st.
-Six investment analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
-Based on data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and an average price target of $166.50.
+Several other brokerages have also commented on TFII.
+Stifel Nicolaus lowered their price objective on shares of TFI International from $162.00 to $158.00 and set a “buy” rating on the stock in a research report on Monday.
+Stephens reiterated an “equal weight” rating and issued a $149.00 price objective (down previously from $176.00) on shares of TFI International in a research note on Tuesday, October 1st.
+The Goldman Sachs Group decreased their target price on TFI International from $189.00 to $184.00 and set a “buy” rating for the company in a research report on Wednesday, October 9th.
+Royal Bank of Canada boosted their target price on TFI International from $162.00 to $171.00 and gave the company an “outperform” rating in a research note on Monday, July 29th.
+Finally, JPMorgan Chase & Co. cut their price target on TFI International from $184.00 to $181.00 and set an “overweight” rating for the company in a research note on Tuesday, October 8th.
+Seven equities research analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
+According to MarketBeat, the stock presently has an average rating of “Moderate Buy” and a consensus price target of $167.94.

 TFI International Stock Performance

-TFI International (NYSE:TFII – Get Free Report) last posted its quarterly earnings results on Monday, October 21st.
-The company reported $1.60 EPS for the quarter, missing the consensus estimate of $1.79 by ($0.19).
-The business had revenue of $2.18 billion during the quarter, compared to analyst estimates of $2.28 billion.
-TFI International had a net margin of 5.93% and a return on equity of 20.48%.
-During the same period last year, the firm posted $1.57 earnings per share.
-On average, equities research analysts predict that TFI International will post 6.68 earnings per share for the current fiscal year.
+TFI International (NYSE:TFII – Get Free Report) last announced its earnings results on Monday, October 21st.
+The company reported $1.60 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.79 by ($0.19).
+The business had revenue of $2.18 billion for the quarter, compared to analysts’ expectations of $2.28 billion.
+TFI International had a net margin of 5.67% and a return on equity of 20.25%.
+During the same period in the prior year, the business earned $1.57 earnings per share.
+As a group, sell-side analysts expect that TFI International will post 6.64 earnings per share for the current year.

 Institutional Trading of TFI International